Viper (band): History

 1996 was possibly the band's darkest moment: soon after the release of Tem Pra Todo Mundo – their first album with lyrics in Portuguese, and a lighter, pop-like sound – their record label at the time (the Brazilian arm of Castle Communications) went bankrupt; legal disputes and the disappearance of the album's masters prevented the re-release of the album by some other label, or the recording of another album by Viper.
 The band's activities came to a halt, despite never officially breaking up.

 In 1999, the compilation Everybody Everybody – The Best of Viper was released to celebrate fifteen years of Viper.

 In 2001, the band officially returned to their activities, doing some concerts around the Brazil.
-Soon after, guitarist Yves Passarel left Viper to keep his focus on his new band, Capital Inicial, a renowned Brazilian pop-rock band; his brother Pit also works with this band as a composer.
+Soon after, guitarist Yves Passarell left Viper to keep his focus on his new band, Capital Inicial, a renowned Brazilian pop-rock band; his brother Pit also worked with this band as a composer.

 In 2004, with a new singer, Ricardo Bocci, Viper resumed touring in Brazil, and in 2005 they released a DVD documentary, 20 Years Living for the Night.

 In December 2005, the band released a "20 years of Viper" DVD, detailing the history of the band.
 They also started working in the pre-production of a new album, and recorded a demo; in February 2006 they started recording the album.
 All My Life was finally released in June 2007.
 After a tour in Brazil, Viper went into hiatus again; in February 2010, Bocci announced that, given the band's inactive status, he had left it to work in his solo career.

 Andre Matos joined the band again in 2012 for a new Brazilian tour.
 Commenting on this reunion, he said: